Abhishek Bansiwal

 The problem

-A B2B SaaS platform operating across the US, Canada, UK, EU, and Australia had no formal privacy programme in place.
-The platform's geofencing functionality triggered mandatory obligations under GDPR that had not been identified or acted upon: mandatory DPO appointment and mandatory DPIA.
-International data transfers to US and Indian subprocessors lacked any transfer mechanism documentation.
+A B2B SaaS platform operating across multiple jurisdictions had no formal privacy programme in place.
+Core product processing operations triggered mandatory obligations under GDPR that had not been identified or acted upon: mandatory DPO appointment and mandatory DPIA.
+International data transfers to non-EU subprocessors lacked any transfer mechanism documentation.
 The company was targeting GDPR Art.
 42 (EuroPrivacy) certification as a commercial differentiator but had no certification-ready documentation.

 3